Fanja SC: 1990 to 2005

 Fanja dropped again to 2nd Division in 2003 when wan under the Chairmanship of Hammed Al-Harthi and again it was put back to Premium League in 2010 under the Chairmanship of Hamyar Al-Ismaily.

 It has since then remained at Premier League till today with winning spree.

-Hamyar Al-Ismaily resigned in 2013 due to health reasons and Seif Al-Sumri took charge, Fanja continued to win Championships till last season.
+Hamyar Al-Ismaily resigned in 2013 for health reasons and Seif Al-Sumri took charge, Fanja continued to win Championships till last season.

-2017, a new Club Chairman was elected Ahmed Al-Hadabi but did last more than 2 weeks, he resigned and since then the club is without Chairman.
+2017, a new Club Chairman was elected Ahmed Al-Hadabi but did last more than 2 weeks, he resigned and since then the club is without chairman.